konflux-ci/build-definitions/README.md

 When a task update changes the interface (e.g., change of parameters, workspaces or results names), a new version of the task should be created.
 We restructure the task definitions so that each version is maintained in its own directory.
 Instead of a single flat task file, the task is now versioned by placing its YAML into a version-specific folder.
 Within the newly versioned YAMLs a label should be added to the task's metadata for identifying the specific version of the task.
-The folder with the new version must contain `MIGRATION.md` with instructions on how to update the current pipeline file in user's `.tekton` folder.
 Since tasks are now organized by version, any pipelines that reference these tasks must be updated to point to the newly versioned path.

 If the task update affects the results which are checked by [e2e tests](https://github.com/konflux-ci/e2e-tests/tree/main),